What is diet variation and why is it important?

 Ideally, studies would measure total energy expenditure (TEE) by doubly labelled water (DLW), but this is expensive (approx. £1000 per dose).
 Therefore, a typical population-health study estimates TEE by basic characteristics that are readily measurable.
 The estimation uses standard equations of basal metabolic rate (BMR) , plus energy expenditure due to physical activity level (PAL).
 Estimates of TEE are improved if physical activity is assessed objectively.
 BMR can be measured directly with calorimetry.

 TEE comprises energy expenditure due to physical activity and also digestion of meals.
 The 'thermic effect of food’ can be estimated from dietary consumption, but is typically ignored because TEE, used as a reference to subjective total energy intake, should be independent of dietary measures assessed simultaneously.
 Instead, PAL is assigned to be a constant coefficient that captures energy expenditure in addition to BMR.
-The following summary of PAL values has been calculated from DLW-derived TEE.
-For each activity, the overall activity is assumed to be as detailed in table D.1.11.
+Calculated from DLW-derived TEE, PALs are assumed to be as detailed in Table D.3.2.

-Table D.1.11 Physical activity levels derived from doubly labelled water measurement.
+Table D.3.2 Physical activity levels derived from doubly labelled water measurement.

 In the literature, the use of TEE estimates is inconsistent and a topic of methodological research [42-46].
 The following are examples of methods to distinguish individuals who are under-reporters, plausible reporters and over-reporters or to control for the magnitude of over- and under-reporting.